 What are the implications of a Slow Website?

-Bounce rates are a summary of how people leave a website.
+Bounce rate is a summary of how people leave a website.
 If your website has a low bounce rate, it means you are getting your onions right and people interact better with your website when they visit.

 On the other hand, if a website has a bounce rate, it means that the website visitors leave quicker and that there is no much interaction.